nitanmarcel/waydroid-magisk/README.md

 ## I have no internet connection
 * In that case try to restart Waydroid again either by using systemd or init (depending on your system).

+## Magisk module don't work/don't show up as installed
+* Currently modules work only with Magisk Delta Canary.
+Download and install the apk in waydroid, and update by following the instructions in the [How to update](#how-to-update) section in this document.

 ## How to update
 * Using Magisk Delta, we have an option to install Magisk dirrectly into the system partition.
 Always update from the magisk app, and not this script!